BigBang1112/gbx-net/README.md

   - Tools
 - The Unlicense
   - Resources

-  - Information gathered from the project (chunk structure, parse examples, data structure, wiki information, markdown)
+The Unlicense also applies on information gathered from the project (chunk structure, parse examples, data structure, wiki information, markdown).

 If you use the LZO compression library, you must license your project under the GNU GPL v3.